 Not an empty one – The Curse takes hold

-We know from history that this destruction of Jerusalem and its Temple, along with the expulsion of the Jews into worldwide exile happened in 70 C.E.
+We know from history that this destruction of Jerusalem and its Temple, along with the expulsion of the Jews into worldwide exile, happened in 70 C.E.

 This curse does not reside simply in the pages of the Gospel story.
 We can verify it happened in history.
 This Withering Curse pronounced by Jesus lasted many generations.
 The people of his day ignored him to their destruction.

-The Curse will Expire
+The Curse to Expire

 Jesus later clarified how that curse would come and how long it would last.